 Due Dates: All due dates are in Blackboard.
-You can check the calendar in Blackboard or Due Dates
+You can check the calendar in Blackboard or Due Dates all quizzes and submit programs, but it is not required.

 Participation: Students must participate in the Blackboard discussion every week.
 If you miss 2 weeks in a row without contacting me, you are subject to being dropped from the class.